maxim-eyengue/Python-Codes/DE_Zoomcamp_2025/README.md

 # Data Engineering Zoomcamp 2025

-I am happy to share my progress with you as I complete the Data Engineering Zoomcamp Certification of te DataTalkClub.
+I am happy to share my progress with you as I complete the Data Engineering Zoomcamp Certification of the DataTalkClub.

 Syllabus